Commonly Asked Questions

 See Review Process.

 Ordinarily, the hearing will be held in a conference room at the designated facility where the patient is located.
 When a patient is on extended leave, the hearing is usually scheduled in the community in which the patient resides.
 Occasionally, the hearing is conducted by videoconference if panel members are not available in the community where the hearing would be held.
-See also Rule 11.0 of Rules of Practice and Procedure.
+Please refer to Rules of Practice and Procedure.

 Where can I get more information on the Mental Health Act or information to help prepare for a hearing?